 - Free deposits from home

-Ally’s Interest Checking packs a punch, especially when linked to the Ally savings account which topped my list of Best Savings Accounts.
-The best feature of this account is Popmoney®.
-Use this system to move money between Ally accounts or transfer to non-Ally accounts.
-Popmoney® also serves as a micropayment solution, enabling you to pay almost anyone via email or text.
+The best feature of this account is Popmoney®, which you can use to move money between Ally accounts or transfer to non-Ally accounts.
+Popmoney® also serves as a micropayment solution, enabling you to pay almost anyone anywhere via email or text.

 - No monthly maintenance fees